 This post will be the first of a series called Eurorack Adventure.
-Allow me to fill you in on how my first modular synth journey has started this year.
-I hope this will amuse, or even help you on your own modular trip.
+Allow me to fill you in on how my first modular synth journey started this year.
+I hope this will amuse you, or even help you on your own modular trip.
 These will be long writings, so grab something to drink and some snacks!

 It started with 26hp..

 The original plan was a modest 26hp, self-powered FX skiff.
 My current roadmap on Modular Grit is a system that contains a (low-cost) Doepfer Monsterbase and a Monstercase on top of that, 15U-840hp.
 And before you laugh and the: “we told you so comments” emerge, it’s alright!
 Most of the modules are paid with the revenue from sound design commissions or beta test work for developers.
 And it’s not like I have much of a social life anyway. 🙃